 Employment law refers to the body of laws in Bloomingdale that govern employees, employers, and independent contractors.
 Such laws govern employment matters like hiring, wage levels, and termination policies.
 Employers and employees in Bloomingdale should have an understanding of the employment laws.

 "At-Will" vs. Contract Employment Terms

-Employment is usually considered to be "at-will", although at times the employer and employee might have an employment contract preventing termination before it expires.
-In "at-will" employment, either the employer or the worker may terminate the job at any time, just as long as the reasons for doing so are not illegal.
-In the instance that the employer and employee have an employment contract, laws from both the state and federal government will apply to the city of Bloomingdale
+Most of the time employment is considered to be "at-will", although in some instances there may be an employment contract between the employer and employee for a set period of time.
+In "at-will" employment, either the employer or the worker can terminate the job at any time, just as long as the reasons for doing so are not illegal.
+When the parties use an employment contract, the terms of employment will be regulated by their state and federal laws, as applied to people living in Bloomingdale.

 Anti-Discrimination laws in Bloomingdale

 Discrimination is illegal at any time of employment such as hiring policies, wage distribution, and terminations, according to laws which apply to residents of Bloomingdale.
 People who live and work in Bloomingdale must follow laws which make it illegal to discriminate on the basis of specific categories.
 These categories include race, gender, age, national origin, and disability.

 Discrimination claims can often be heard in front of an administrative agency such as the EEOC.
 Some attorneys specialize in the field of discrimination claims.